Skip to content

 No. You can withdraw at any time.

-Why did I receive fewer kUSDC than USDC I deposited?
+Why did I receive fewer shares than the amount I deposited?

-kUSDC shares appreciate in value over time.
-As yield accrues, each kUSDC is worth more USDC.
+Vault shares appreciate in value over time.
+As yield accrues, each share is worth more of the underlying asset.
 So you receive fewer shares, but each share is worth more.

 Yield